joshabell/AyersScienceFair/README.md

+# A Message from the Science Fair Committee

-Congratulations for signing up to participate in the Eighth Annual Ayers Ryal Side Science Fair for students in Grades 3-5!
+*Congratulations for signing up to participate in the Eighth Annual Ayers Ryal Side Science Fair for students in Grades 3-5!*

 The following information is designed to help you  prepare for the fair.